-Megan G. Massa (she/her) is a neuroscience Ph.D.
-Candidate in the lab of Dr. Stephanie Correa studying how the components of sex affect feeding behavior.
-Her work also encompasses a philosophical interrogation into our understanding of sex variables, often engaging in feminist and queer theories to deepen and strengthen her scientific understanding.
+Megan G. Massa earned her Ph.D. in Neuroscience (with a focus in neuroendocrinology) at UCLA in the lab of Dr. Stephanie Correa studying how sex variables affect feeding behavior.
+Their work also encompasses a philosophical interrogation into our understanding of sex variables, often engaging in feminist and queer theories to deepen and strengthen her scientific understanding.
 Megan is dedicated to inclusive, equitable, and critical pedagogy, science, and mentorship.
-She is a NSF Graduate Research Fellow, AAC&U Cross Future Leaders Awardee, and a Collegium of University Teaching Fellow.
+She is a recipient of the Distinguished Teaching Award from UCLA’s Academic Senate, the NSF Graduate Research Fellowship, AAC&U Cross Future Leaders Award, and the Collegium of University Teaching Fellowship.

 Outside of the lab

 Megan heads this student-led group aimed at both engaging with untapped populations for scientific outreach and training researchers communication skills suitable for general audience talks and media relations.
 In the summer of 2017, she organized laboratory visits for adult community leaders, literally and metaphorically opening the door to scientific research.